jayantur13/Word-of-the-day/README.md

 `npm start`

+## Sponsor
+If this project helped you in any way,you can always sponsor to support me and the project

 ## Reminder
 Most of the websites have don't want to be scrapped.So, try not to flood the website with many requests and use this only for personal projects